newtheatre/website/_content/index.md

 **In other news...**

 In-House and Fringe Proposals are approaching!
-Click this [link](https://newtheatre.org.uk/show-resources/) to our show resources page to find out more information.
+Check out our [show resources page](https://newtheatre.org.uk/show-resources) to find out more information and **get involved!**

 If you have any questions, please contact us via our [Facebook page](https://www.facebook.com/thenottinghamnewtheatre), or contact the relevant member of [committee](/about/#committee "Committee").